 CODE OF CONDUCT

 All Board members and Senior Management Personnel have affirmed compliance with theCode of Conduct for the financial year 2019-2020.
 A declaration to this effect as requiredunder Regulation 26(3) read with Schedule V(D) of the SEBI (Listing Obligations andDisclosure Requirements) Regulations 2015 ("SEBI Listing Regulations") fromthe Managing Director of the Company is annexed as Annexure "B" to thisReport.

 CONSERVATION OF ENERGY TECHNOLOGY ABSORPTION FOREIGN EXCHANGE EARNINGS AND OUTGO

-Considering the nature of the business of your Company there are no particulars to bedisclosed relating to the Conservation of Energy Research and Development and TechnologyAbsorption pursuant to Section 134(3)(m) of the Act during the year under review and thedetails of Foreign Exchange Earnings and Outgo are as under:
+The details of Conservation of Energy Research and Development and TechnologyAbsorption pursuant to Section 134(3)(m) of the Act during the year under review and thedetails of Foreign Exchange Earnings and Outgo are as under: